CAGE Code: 7XUVO Duns # 607290574

 360 Degree View of Residential Trash Service

 I admit I have a narrow view of things sometimes.
 I look at my computer screen and not the mess on my desk.
 I look at my “to do list” for the day and assign extra work to my managers without looking at theirs.
 And, I don’t look at anything over my head.
 In the day to day hustle and bustle within your office, you will find most people are using a narrow lens as they complete their duties, too.
 Customer service looks at things through the lens of customer satisfaction and call volume.
-The sales department looks at things through the lens of wins and losses
+The sales department looks at things through the lens of wins and losses or revenue

 Read More and Comment